chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 All other argument or result data items in NFS versions 2 and 3 are not DDP-eligible.

-Whether or not an NFS operation is considered non-idempotent, a transport error might not indicate whether the server has processed the arguments of the RPC Call, or whether the server has accessed or modified client memory associated with that RPC.
+Regardless of whether an NFS operation is considered non-idempotent, a transport error might not indicate whether the server has processed the arguments of the RPC Call or whether the server has accessed or modified client memory associated with that RPC.

 ## Reply Size Estimation